carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-macro-usage.rst

 cppcoreguidelines-macro-usage
 =============================

-Find macro usage that is considered problematic because better language constructs exist for the task.
+Finds macro usage that is considered problematic because better language constructs exist for the task.

 The relevant sections in the C++ Core Guidelines are